-This also varies based on the surgery.
-Most patients are in the hospital between three and five days.
+Most patients are in the hospital between 24-48 hours.
 Once you are able to walk on your own, eat regular food, have little to no drainage from your surgery site and have your pain controlled, you will get to go home.
-Some types of scoliosis such as neuromuscular scoliosis (cerebral palsy) may require longer stays in the hospital as well as a possible stay in the pediatric intensive care unit.